ropensci/CoordinateCleaner/cran-comments.md

-# Version 2.0-19
+# Version 2.0-20

-As requested, DOI in angle brackets now, thanks.
-Passes checks without internet connection.
+Fixing a warning resulting from vignette building in the previous version (2.0-18) on CRAN.

-From the previous submission:
+Additionally, change of maintainer email, due to a change in institution.

-Implemented following a note by CRAN that the package testing failed if a certain internet resource was not available.
-The relevant functions do fail with an informative message, and I have no precomputed the vignettes that need internet resources as suggested here: https://ropensci.org/technotes/2019/12/08/precompute-vignettes/.
+The package has been removed from CRAN due to slow response time.
+Response time was slow because I am on parental leave.